CSS to Hide Title

 The University of Wisconsin-Platteville campus uses a web based time system for hourly student employees.
 Student supervisors are responsible for information on the procedures for student time entry.
 Information on pay dates and direct deposit information for students are available in the Payroll Office.
 Hourly students are paid on a bi-weekly basis.
 Student payment is directly deposited into the student’s selected financial account.
 Employers and student employees should both keep a daily log of hours worked.
 The supervisor will approve the time worked at the end of each pay period.

-It is recommended that students work no more than 20 hours per week during the academic year, and no more than 40 hours per week during the summer.
-Students and employers are asked to carefully monitor the hours worked.
+It is recommended that students work no more than 20 hours per week while classes are in session, and no more than 40 hours per week when classes are not in session (ex. weekends, breaks, summer).
+Students and supervisors are asked to carefully monitor the hours worked.
 If an overtime situation does occur, it will be paid at time and a half on the hours over 40 that occur in each week of the pay period.
 Overtime should be minimal and occur in isolated cases.
-Students must be advised not to work over 40 hours per week even when employed by two or more departments.
+Students must be advised not to work over 40 hours while classes are in session even when employed by two or more departments.
 The employing department where the student was working when the 40 hours is exceeded is the department that will be charged for the overtime.

 Federal regulations limit international students to 20 hours per week (total for all employment) while school is in session.